DARK PARTITION

 “What stabiliser?”
 Sullivan feigned ignorance.

 “Let’s be clear, Rory.”
-The man’s voice was eerily calm, belying the threat in his words.
+The man’s voice was eerily calm.
 “Your survival isn’t an option.
 The only variable is how you meet your end.
-It could be slow and excruciating or swift and sudden.”
+It could be slow and excruciating, or swift and sudden.”

 “Look, buddy."
 Sullivan angled his face towards the man, trying to shield his eyes from the blinding flashlight.
-“Whatever you’ve been told, I never met Orla, and I definitely don’t have any stabilisers.”
+“Whatever you’ve been told, I never met Orla Gallagher, and I definitely don’t have any stabilisers.”

-“That’s unfortunate,” the man sighed theatrically.
+“That’s unfortunate.”
+The man sighed.
 “Ari’s prepared a special concoction.
 One dose, and you’ll spill everything within the hour.
 The next dose ensures a slow death over several days, filled with unspeakable pain.
-And you’ll be biting off pieces of your own flesh.”
+You’ll be biting off pieces of your own flesh.”
 He paused, letting the words sink in.
 “This is your final chance.
 Where’s the stabiliser?”

 “As you wish, Rory.
 Unlike you, I have time.”
-The man snapped off the flashlight and called out loudly for Ari.
-“You’ll only be dealing with Mr. Hakeni from now on,” he said emotionlessly before swiftly exiting the cell.
+The man snapped off the flashlight and called out loudly for Ari before exiting the cell.

-Ari Hakeni re-entered, a small syringe in hand, accompanied by the muscleman who had earlier carried Sullivan from the tower’s lobby.
-The man roughly grabbed Sullivan’s legs, yanking him from the wall.
+Ari Hakeni re-entered, a small syringe in hand.
+He was accompanied by a muscleman, who grabbed Sullivan’s legs, yanking him from the wall.
 Sullivan hit the floor hard, his head striking the cold stone.
 The muscleman then sat on his chest, crushing and restricting the Irishman’s breath.
 He held Sullivan’s head to the side, immobilising it with his strong grip.
-Sullivan could feel the man’s rancid breath, mixed with a faint scent of perfume.
+Sullivan could feel the man’s rancid breath, mixed with a faint yet distinctive scent of perfume, carrying tones of fire and ocean.

-Hakeni hovered above, expertly plunging the needle into Sullivan’s neck.
-He pressed the plunger slowly, methodically injecting the syringe’s contents.
-Almost instantly, Sullivan’s vision began to blur, and an intense burning sensation erupted in his head.
+Hakeni hovered above, driving the needle into Sullivan’s neck.
+He pressed the plunger, injecting the syringe’s contents.
+In an instant, Sullivan’s vision began to blur, and an intense burning sensation erupted in his head.

-Sullivan’s vision merged into a formless blur.
-He heard the harsh scrape of the door closing and the muffled click of the lock.
-Gasping for air, he breathed rapidly and shallowly, trying to cope with the drug’s effects.
-His sight was clouded, his head burned from within, nausea churned, and he felt a general, yet bearable, muscular ache, accompanied by chills and weakness.
-It had to be Nearax—the synthetic drug once used by military intelligence and special forces, now outlawed.
+Sullivan’s vision had merged into a formless blur, but he heard the harsh scrape of the door closing and the muffled click of the lock.
+Gasping for air, his breaths came rapid and shallow as he struggled to cope with the drug’s effects.
+His eyes struggled to focus, his head burned from within, nausea churned, and his whole body ached, accompanied by chills and weakness.
+It had to be Scythe—the synthetic drug once used by military intelligence, now outlawed.
 Known for its efficiency in extracting information, Sullivan had endured its torment before.
 After three rounds of injections, his memories would fade to nothing.
-Occasionally, Nearax had a notorious side effect: irreversible brain damage…
+Occasionally, Scythe had a notorious side effect: irreversible brain damage.